 An off-tank in Final Fantasy XIV operates as a secondary tank during content that requires eight players.
 The off-tank’s duties range from picking up adds to swapping tankbusters.
-You could almost think of them as “second in command” tanks.
+Typically they’d be most useful in content where two tanks are needed, but in other content you might think of them as “second in command” tanks.

-Sometimes their job is to just stand there too, so don’t worry you off-tanks, it’s OK to be a little lazy sometimes.
+And sometimes their job is to just stand there.
+So all you off-tanks reading this, don’t worry, it’s OK to be a little lazy sometimes.

 Honestly, a lot of an off-tank’s duties won’t even be super important unless you’re tackling some higher-end fights.

 EX Trials and 8-person raids are the main culprits where off-tanks are needed.